hjkissinger/hjkissinger.github.io/_pages/home.md

 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/images/oksana-maselko-tkuUS11XyaA-unsplash.jpg
-  image_description: "Picture of a pile of yarn skeins with the words: Data driven solutions, hand crafted insights."
+  image_description: "Picture of a pile of yarn skeins with the words: Data driven solutions, hand crafted insights.
+Photo by Oksana Maselko on Unsplash"
   actions:
     - label: "Learn More"
       url: "/about/"